AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-journey-optimizer/index.md

 To learn how to create the mobile property, please read the tutorial on [creating a mobile property](../getting-started/create-a-mobile-property.md)

-Now that a mobile property is created, we can add then setup the Adobe Journey Optimizer extension.
+Now that a mobile property is created, we can setup the Adobe Journey Optimizer extension.

 ## Setup Adobe Journey Optimizer extension